 The text about the 2020 one can be reached here.
 It shows how a small partial eclipse can be valuable from an observational point of view.
 The summary texts about 2021 and 2022 are available here once completed.
 They show the observations, which can be carried out during the partiality not exceeding 25% in obscuration.
 March 29, 2025, the eclipse will be Europe’s second deepest partial eclipse in this decade as far as the geometrical limit of visibility is considered (read the 2024 page for more details).
 The largest obscuration at Bjargtangar Lighthouse (Iceland) will reach over 70%.
 It’s precisely the same place where, almost a year and a half later, the 2m13s totality will occur, marking the most extended 2026 totality over European lands.

-Relatively quite large obscuration will be observed on Svalbard, Jan Mayen, Rockall, and Faroe Islands (over 50%), St. Kilda (49%), Bear Island (46%), and northwesternmost lands of the UK (over 40%).
+Relatively quite large obscuration will be observed on Svalbard, Jan Mayen, Rockall, and the Faroe Islands (over 50%), St. Kilda (49%), Bear Island (46%), and the northwesternmost lands of the UK (over 40%).

 Despite slight partiality over the continent, we still have interesting things to look at.

-For observers in the western part of the continent, we can experiment with a white sheet, taking pictures during the greatest eclipse and after (or before) the eclipse.
-The experiment will soon be described in this article.
+For observers in the western part of the continent, we can experiment with a white sheet, taking pictures during the greatest eclipse and after (or before) it.
+This article will soon describe the experiment.

-Inside the entire penumbral area, astronomers can try to hunt lunar disks hiding the solar prominences just before and right after the partial eclipse.
-Let’s call it the « 0 contacts » and « V contact. » The image below presents how the event could look like (Pic.
+Astronomers can try to hunt lunar disks inside the entire penumbral area, hiding the solar prominences just before and right after the partial eclipse.
+Let’s call these the « 0 contacts » and « V contacts« .
+The image below presents how the event could look (Pic.
 2).

 For observation such as this, the H-alpha equipment is required.
 The H-alpha setting lets us discover a fantastic solar environment, which you can read about here.

-Finally, the solar eclipse’s impact on energy production will be interesting, primarily because the greatest eclipse occurs around midday when the Sun is the highest above the horizon.
-This particular stuff should be expected in this article when finished.
+Finally, the solar eclipse’s impact on energy production will be interesting because the greatest eclipse occurs around midday, when the Sun is at its highest above the horizon.
+This particular information should be expected in this article when it is finished.

 OBSERVATION RESULTS